mhzhao/howTos/README.md

 ## Windows
 #### 1. windows 10 home edition enable Hyper-V
+save the following script to a file named: Hyper-V.cmd,

+pushd "%~dp0"

+dir /b %SystemRoot%\servicing\Packages\*Hyper-V*.mum >hyper-v.txt

+for /f %%i in ('findstr /i . hyper-v.txt 2^>nul') do dism /online /norestart /add-package:"%SystemRoot%\servicing\Packages\%%i"

+del hyper-v.txt

+Dism /online /enable-feature /featurename:Microsoft-Hyper-V-All /LimitAccess /ALL

-save the following script to a file named: Hyper-V.cmd, run the file as administator, at the end type **Y** to yes (note: do not shutdown the computer, the system will restart by itself), after restarting itself, you will see hyper-v related options under **Windows tools**
+run the file as administator, at the end type **Y** to yes (note: do not shutdown the computer, the system will restart by itself), after restarting itself, you will see hyper-v related options under **Windows tools**